When to use

 RateLimit-Reset: 7 | Seconds (relative) until that window resets. |

-These are standard IETF RateLimit-* headers (informed-governor).
+RateLimit-* headers (informed-governor).
 Use

 RateLimit-Reset to schedule the next retry — don’t poll on 429 with no